Moonsong-Labs/double-zero/README.md

 ## ⛓️ Why Validium?

-Validium provides the ideal foundation for Double Zero by addressing key enterprise needs: security, scalability, and interoperability.
+Validium provides the ideal foundation for Private Validium by addressing key enterprise needs: security, scalability, and interoperability.
 Here's why it stands out:

 ### 1. **Privacy**